crobertsbmw/RobertsAB/README.md

 AB tests need to have a Goal.
 We are testing to see which template accomplishes our goal.
 Somewhere in your code you should call the `achieveGoal(request, response)` method on the experiment object.

-for example in your userDidSignUp view:
+for example in your userDidSignUpAndPayUsATonOfMoney view:

-    def userDidSignUp(request):
+    def userDidSignUpAndPayUsATonOfMoney(request):
         ...
         exp = Experiment.objects.get(name='landingColor')
         exp.achieveGoal(request, response)